-The Highway Code rules about animals, Rules 47-58, recommends seat belt harnesses, pet carriers, dog cages or dog guards.
-If an accident occurs, and a driver breaks suddenly, large animals can actually cause severe bodily harm being thrown around inside the car, possibly injuring the driver.
+The Highway Code rules about animals, Rules 47-58, recommend seat belt harnesses, pet carriers, dog cages, or dog guards.
+If an accident occurs, and a driver breaks suddenly, large animals can actually cause severe bodily harm by being thrown around inside the car, possibly injuring the driver.